YGhobara/Biological-Age-Prediction/README.md

 ![Feature Importance](reports/visualization_2_feature_importance_v2.png)

 ### 3. Age Gap Distribution
 This histogram shows the distribution of the difference between predicted age and true age (Age Gap), indicating the model’s bias toward age acceleration or deceleration.
+We notice that the model slightly predicts acceleration more than decelaration on average.

 ![Age Gap Distribution](reports/visualization_3_age_gap_v2.png)